HPK1101/ISP-Tuning-Public/README.md

 https://www.edmundoptics.com/knowledge-center/application-notes/imaging/sensor-relative-illumination-roll-off-and-vignetting/#:~:text=Vignetting%20Within%20the%20Lens%20%2D%20ADVANCED,lens%20performance%20or%20reduce%20cost.

-- Optical: Microlens Inefficiency (Pixel Vignetting) Sensor microlenses focus light into the photodiode.
+- Optical-Microlens Inefficiency (Pixel Vignetting) Each pixel on a modern image sensor (CMOS or CCD) is topped with a tiny microlens to focus incoming light onto the photodiode beneath it and improve light collection efficiency (also called fill factor).
 At oblique angles (edge pixels), light may miss the active area.